-A WARNING: Do not allow fans to blow directly into fireplace.
-Avoid any drafts that alter burner flame patterns.
+WARNING: Do not allow fans to blow directly into the heater.
+Avoid any drafts that alter burner flame patterns including ceiling fans.
+Altered burner patterns can cause sooting.

-WARNING: Do not use a blower insert, heat exchange insert or other accessory not approved for use with this heater.
+Do not use a blower insert, heat exchanger insert, or other accessory not approved for use with this heater.

 Due to high temperatures, the appliance should be located out of traffic and away from furniture and draperies.

 Do not place clothing or other flammable material on or near the appliance.
-Never place any objects in the heater.
-Heater becomes very hot when running heater.
+Never place any objects in the fireplace.
+Heater becomes very hot when running fireplace.
 Keep children and adults away from hot surfaces to avoid burns or clothing ignition.
 Fireplace will remain hot for a time after shutdown.
 Allow surfaces to cool before touching.
-Carefully supervise young children when they are in the room with the heater.
+Carefully supervise young children when they are in the room with fireplace.

 You must operate this heater with the heater screen in place.

-Keep the heater area clear and free from combustible materials, gasoline, and other flammable vapors and liquids.
+Keep the appliance area clear and free from combustible materials, gasoline, and other flammable vapors and liquids.